In November 2013, we completed Phase I of our master plan.

 The $2,000,000+ cost to develop RH4H’s first 8 units was covered primarily by Government Grants.
 In addition, people from all walks of life contributed their time, money and – in many cases – basic construction materials, to ensure the success of the project.

-Moreover, RH4H has an immediate objective to raise $400,000 to cover pre-construction costs, including engineering studies, architectural fees and site preparation.
+Moreover, RH4H has an immediate objective to raise the necessary funds to cover pre-construction costs, including engineering studies, architectural fees and site preparation.